Home

 Description: Original wash and pencil on board (10 1/2 x 7 3/4 inches, 14 x 10 1/2 board).
 No caption, but signed "SIDNEY PAGET | 1904" in block letters by the artist in the lower right corner.
 Marginal notes of "454 Wh (?) | to Match other || / SP S.S.
 Tresby (?)" and "3 3/8 dE?".

-Sidney Paget portrait of Sherlock Holmes - A
+Original Sidney Paget Drawing: Portrait of Holmes (A)

 Not published with any story.
 The Cornhill Magazine, No. 987 (Summer 1951), p.
 253.

-Notes: Description based only on published reports.
-One of three known Paget portraits of Holmes that were not published with a Holmes story, this drawing was reportedly torn in half by the artist and the top portion recovered by his wife from a waste-paper basket.
-Shown at the Sherlock Holmes Exhibitions of 1951 and 1952, and displayed at The Sherlock Holmes pub in Northumberland Street starting in the late 1950s.
+Notes: One of three known Paget portraits of Holmes that were not published with a Holmes story, this drawing was reportedly torn in half by the artist and the top portion recovered by his wife from a waste-paper basket.
+Loaned by Winifred Paget for the 1951 Holmes Exhibition in London (item #40).
 Photo courtesy of Sidney Paget's granddaughter.
 Byerly #19.
-(Last updated: 7/4/10)
+(Last updated: 6/30/17)

-Sidney Paget portrait of Sherlock Holmes - B
+Original Sidney Paget Drawing: Portrait of Holmes (B)

 Owner: Private collection of Dr. Constantine Rossakis